Houzz: Products and services

 Houzz offers a home design photo database with millions of images of home interiors and exteriors.
 Homeowners browse photos by room, style and location, and bookmark photos in personal collections the site calls ideabooks.
 Users can click on an image to learn more about the designer, ask a question, and learn about products tagged in the photos.

 Houzz also has a directory of home improvement professionals who use the site to reach homeowners.
 The platform can be used for consumers to search through professionals for hire, view their previous projects, and ultimately hire them.

+Houzz Pro software

-The company also develops Houzz Pro software, designed to help designers manage their projects, manage new business and handle their projects' financial details.
+The company's Houzz Pro software helps designers manage their projects, coordinate new business and handle financial details.
+The software integrates AI and cloud technology with takeoff capabilities and 3D design tools to simplify project lifecycle management.

+HouzzTV

 The company's HouzzTV video series shows homeowners' projects being implemented with the help of design professionals.
+Notable homeowners featured include Kristen Bell, Mila Kunis, and Taraji P. Henson.

 Reception

 Bloomberg Businessweek called Houzz "An online antidote to the housing bust."
 Architectural Digest wrote about how the app would encourage imagination.
 TechCrunch wrote that the idea behind the company was well-executed.
 The Mercury News wrote about the breadth of ideas for customers and their architects to collaborate with.
 In 2012, The New York Times noted that the app was one of the few nongame apps on iOS that had a 5 star rating.
+In 2024, Fast Company named Houzz Pro software as one of its 5 next big things in building and real estate technology for the year.